Proud Canadian Company

 Mortgage Prepayment Privileges and Penalties in Canada

-Prepaying your mortgage can be one of the most effective ways to reduce interest-carrying costs and shorten the time it takes to become mortgage-free.
+Prepaying your mortgage can be one of the most effective ways to reduce interest-carrying costs and shorten the time to becoming mortgage-free.
 Understanding your mortgage contract’s prepayment privileges and potential penalties is essential to avoid costly mistakes and create a comprehensive mortgage strategy.

-Our guide will explain everything you need to know about mortgage prepayment in Canada, including how it works, the different options available, and tips for maximizing your savings.
+We will explain what you need to know about mortgage prepayment in Canada, including how it works, the options available, and tips to maximize your savings.

 Key Takeaways